FAQ

 How much time would i need to give?

-We expect our group members to be actively involved and appreciate for some this will be very regular involvment and for others less so.
+We expect our group members to be actively involved and appreciate for some this will be very regular involvement and for others less so.

-However, we expect all our group to play an active part in our fund raising events and be willing to join at events and help fill the rota as needed.
-Typically it will mean joining a fund raising event for a morning or afternoon (or both if you would like) every 2 to 3 months.
+We ask all our group members to play an active part in our fund raising events and be willing to join events and help fill the rota as needed.
+Typically it will mean joining a fund raising event for a morning or afternoon (or both if you would like) and you will be required to complete a minimum of four fundraising events per annum.

 Do riders only work at night?

-No we also have weekend day shifts.
-From Monday to Thursday we have 12 hour night shifts from 7:00 pm to 7:00 am.
-At weekends we cover from 7:00 pm Friday to 7:00 am Monday (or till Tuesday if it is a bank holiday).
-The weekend is split into 12 hour night shifts and day shifts.
+No, we also have weekend day shifts.
+From Monday to Thursday we have 11 hour night shifts from 7:00 pm to 6.00 am.
+At weekends we cover from 7:00 pm Friday to 6:00 am Monday (or till Tuesday if it is a bank holiday).
+The weekend is split into 11 hour night shifts and day shifts.

 Are there other ways people can volunteer to help apart from riding?